-The fair lady of the gentleman in charge of the fort was the only lady at the place, and indeed the only one within a circuit of six hundred miles, which space, being the primeval forest, was inhabited only by wild beasts and a few Indians.
-She was, consequently, very much delighted to meet with Mrs Bain, who, having for so many days seen no one but rough vouageurs, was equally delighted to meet her.
-While they went off to make the most of each other, Mr Bain and I sauntered about in the vicinity of the fort, admiring the beauty of the scenery, and paid numerous visits to a superb dairy in the fort, which overflowed with milk and cream.
-I rather think that we admired the dairy more than the scenery.
+The fair lady of the gentleman in charge of the fort, was the only lady at the place, and indeed the only one within a circuit of six hundred miles, which space, being the primeval forest, was inhabited only by wild beasts and a few Indians.
+She was consequently very much delighted to meet with Mrs B--, who, having for so many days seen no one but rough voyageurs, was equally delighted to meet her.
+While they went off to make the most of each other, Mr B-- and I sauntered about in the vicinity of the fort, admiring the beauty of the scenery, and paid numerous visits to a superb dairy in the fort, which overflowed with milk and cream.
 There were a number of cows at the post, a few of which we encountered in our walk, and also a good many pigs and sheep.
 In the evening we returned, and at tea were introduced to a postmaster, who had been absent when we arrived.
-This postmaster turned out to be a first-rate player of Scotch reels on the violin.
-He was self-taught, and truly the sweetness and precision with which he played every note and trill of the rapid reel and strathspey might have made Neil Gow himself envious.
-So beautiful and inspiriting were they, that Mr Bain and our host, who were both genuine Highlanders, jumped simultaneously from their seats, in an ecstasy of enthusiasm, and danced to the lively music till the very walls shook, much to the amusement of the two ladies, who, having been both born in Canada, could not so well appreciate the music.
-Indeed the musician himself looked a little astonished, being quite ignorant of the endearing recollections and associations recalled to the memory of the two Highlanders by the rapid notes of his violin.
+This postmaster turned out to be a firstrate player of Scottish reels on the violin.
+He was selftaught, and truly the sweetness and precision with which he played every note and trill of the rapid reel and strathspey, would have made Neil Gow himself envious.
+So beautiful and inspiriting were they, that Mr Band our host, who were both genuine Highlanders, jumped simultaneously from their seats, in an ecstasy of enthusiasm, and danced to the lively music till the very walls shook, much to the amusement of the two ladies, who having been both born in Canada, could not so well appreciate the music.
+Indeed, the musician himself looked a little astonished, being quite ignorant of the endearing recollections and associations recalled to the memory of the two Highlanders by the rapid notes of his violin.
 They were not, however, to be contented with one reel; so, after fruitlessly attempting to make the ladies join us, we sent over to the men's houses for the old Canadian wife of Pierre Lattinville, and her two blooming daughters.
-They soon came, and after much coyness, blushing, and hesitation, at last stood up, and under the inspiring influence of the violin, we and did not cease till the lateness of the hour and the exhaustion of our musician compelled us to give in.
+They soon came, and after much coyness, blushing, and hesitation, at last stood up, and under the inspiring influence of the violin, we and did not cease till the lateness of the hour, and the exhaustion of our musician, compelled us to give in.

-" Danced till we were like to fa' The reel o' Tullochgorum!"
+"Danced till we were like to fa' The reel o' Tullochgorum!"